kevenson/Puzzler-Game/docs/README.md

 From here it was a relatively simple (albeit time-consuming) matter to copy and reorganize the components to build the completed structure.
 I also used Unity's built-in terrain editor and some materials from Unity's [Asset Store](https://www.assetstore.unity3d.com/) to build my mountainous ice-world terrain.

 Next up was lighting and sound.
 Unity has a pretty sophisticated lighting system and it can be tricky to get the hang of (I'm definitely still learning).
-Going into depth here is beyond the scope of this write-up, but the basic process for mobile VR is to add the appropriate lights to your scene.
+Going into depth here is beyond the scope of this write-up, but the basic process for mobile VR is first to add the appropriate lights to your scene.
 For example, in this app I used two separate point lights for each of my torches to try to get the right effect:

 ![UnityScreenshot](/ScreenShots/ss4.jpg)

-Once you have those in place, for mobile VR it is also very important to pre-render or "bake" your lighting so that it won't negatively impact performance.
-The alternative would be to have lighting generated in real-time, which might run fine on a desktop PC that can drive an Oculus Rift, but not so much on a mobile phone driving Google Cardboard.
+Second, once you have those lights in place it is very important for mobile VR to pre-render or "bake" your lighting so that it won't negatively impact performance.
+The alternative would be to have lighting generated in real-time (or a mix), which might run fine on a desktop gaming PC that can drive an Oculus Rift, but not so much on a mobile phone driving Google Cardboard.

 Sound is incredibly easy to set up in Unity.
 You really just need to find the appropriate music or audio clips and add them to your scene.
 This app even uses spatial audio, where audio clips are bound to a particular area in the scene and so the volume will change depending on the player's position.
 You can read more about [spatial audio for VR here](https://docs.unity3d.com/Manual/VRAudioSpatializer.html).